Transcatheter Aortic Valve Replacement (TAVR)

 - Walk around as much as possible.

-- Ask the doctors when he/she can restart driving, work, and sexual activity.
+- Take advice from the doctors on when you can resume driving, work, and sexual activity.

-- Watch the groin for any sign of swelling, redness, bleeding, or discharge.
+- Observe the groin for any indication of swelling, redness, bleeding, or discharge.

-- Let the doctor know if he/she feels any pain or has fever, bleeding, or shortness of breath.
+- Inform the doctor if the patient feels any pain or gets a high temperature, bleeding, or difficulty in breathing.

-- Eat a heart-healthy diet and maintain a healthy weight.
+- Consume a heart-healthy diet and maintain a healthy weight.